yangshunzhi1994/CNN-RIS/README.md

         pi_demo.py： Run on the Raspberry Pi 3B+ using an IR file.
 In addition, the modified path of the file is required.

+First, we use the dlib library to capture faces.
+The  implementation of this part can be viewed in our other project  implementation：https://github.com/tobysunx/face_recognition